hjbricks/rrmaus/README.md

-This is a test Readme, more will come
+This repo will hold de code for rrmaus, a rockrail controller.